ForTeamEffect/operations_users-words/parser_for_Taras/README.md

 # Installation

 1. Clone the repository
-2. Change data of account/s
 ```
 If you don't use Git, you can simply download the repository source code in a ZIP archive and extract it to your computer.
 ```
-3. Create a virtual environment and activate it
+2. Create a virtual environment and activate it
 ```
 python -m venv venv
 for Mac